Origami-Cloudless-AI/software-engineering-project/README.md

 ![](images/mvp_006.png){height=90%}
 ::::
 :::
-No cascading MLs but parallerizing with nodes.
+No cascading MLs but paralleling with nodes.

 # MVP6 -> MVP7